Centre for Continuing and Distance Education (CCDE)

 The Ecological Education and Tours unit provides educational programs for children and adults that introduce and enhance understanding of the environment and how society affects ecological integrity.
 We offer summer and school break Ecology for Kids Camps where children aged 8 to 12 participate in daily field trips, meet University scientists and learn about rocks, fossils, plants, insects, birds and mammals.
 We also offer in-class experimental learning workshops on bats, birds, endangered species and waste reduction for K-8 schools in Saskatoon.

-For adults, our educational travel programs include trips to Churchill MB, Waterton Lakes Park, AB, Costa Rica, South America and South Africa.
+For adults, our educational travel programs include trips to locations such as Churchill MB, Waterton Lakes Park, AB, Costa Rica, South America and South Africa.
 See our website for details: ccde.usask.ca/eco/ecoed

 The CCDE coordinates workshops, conferences, gardening and short courses for the horticulture industry, commercial producers and home gardeners.
 The CCDE coordinates the University of Saskatchewan Master Gardener Program.
 The staff work closely with industry, growers and home gardeners to identify needs and develop appropriate programs to meet these needs.
 Visit ccde.usask.ca/hort.